ArttuLe/ot-harjoitustyo/documents/ProjectDefinition.md

 Further development of the application

 - The user can create sudokus to solve in addition to using sudokus provided.
-- The ability to solve sudoku's using an algorithm.
+- The ability to solve sudokus using an algorithm. - Done
-- The ability to choose different sized sudoku's to solve.
 - User can choose the difficulty of the sudoku on range 1-8. - Done
-- More to come...